pacifics/PassDao/README.md

 - Fallback function to send Eth to the Dao account manager and buy shares for public fundings

-- BuyTokenFor (for private fundings by a funding smart contract)
+- BuyTokenFor for private fundings by a funding smart contract

-- Transfer and TransferFrom (for the transfer of tokens)
+- Transfer and TransferFrom for the transfer of tokens

-- Approve (tokens allowance given by a token owner).
+- Approve tokens allowance given by a token owner.

 =